 The working world will change decisively

-Digitization and the Internet will also change our world of work significantly - this became clear once again at re: publica 2014, the annual event that operates as Europe's largest web conference.
-A current trend: collaborative but flexible forms of work in which teams of freelancers only come together for certain projects.
+Digitization and the Internet will also change our world of work decisively - this becomes clear, for example, every year at re: publica, the annual event that operates as Europe's largest web conference.
+A trend that is repeatedly discussed there: Collaborative but flexible forms of work in which teams of freelancers only come together for certain projects.

-The Australian journalist Joel Dullroy has dealt extensively with such working methods and states: "The great advantage is that specialists can optimally complement their skills for very specific tasks."
+The Australian journalist Joel Dullroy has dealt extensively with such working methods and states: "The great advantage is that specialists for specific tasks can optimally complement their skills."

 Not only work together, but also live